daleonpz/Research-Project/chapter2.md

 Autonomous      The follower should be completely autonomous. driving         Detection of the marker and driving should be done
-                with no human intervention other than turning on the rover and inital positioning.
+                with no human intervention other than turning on the rover and initial positioning.

-Operating       The follower should run Rasbian Jessie VX.X as system          operation system.
+Operating       The follower should run Raspbian Jessie VX.X as system          operation system.

 OpenCV          The follower should use OpenCV 3.4.1 [@opencv_library] for the video